shanmukhaa/shanmukhaa-github.io/index.md

 ---
-layout: home
+layout: post-index
-excerpt: "My portfolio"
+title: All Posts
+excerpt: "A List of Posts"
 ---